-A "boil-water advisory" is a precautionary notice issued by a public drinking water system or by health authorities to consumers when a community's drinking water is or could be contaminated by disease-causing organisms.
+A "boil-water advisory" is a precautionary notice issued when a community's drinking water is or could be contaminated by disease-causing organisms.
 It is a preventive measure that is intended to protect the health of water consumers when there is an actual or significant possibility that contamination may be present within the drinking water system.
+In 2023, EWEB issued five boil-water advisories due to loss of water pressure in distribution pipes.